unicode-org/message-format-wg/meetings/chair-group-notes-2020-05-11.md

-# Chair Group Meeting 2020-05-11
+# Chair Group Meeting

 ### Agenda
  - Retrospective from last meeting
-     - Next Meeting moderator @echeran
+     - Choose next meeting moderator
  - Review and share tasks related to chair group management
      - Manage MFWG mail list
-     - Agenda for Chair Group Meetings
+     - Agenda for Chair Group meetings
- - Define Next meeting Agenda en priorities
+ - Define next meeting agenda
  - Review Backlog and open issues
      - Label issues

 ### Actions
-- Prepare a brief reminder on how to work with TCQ to shared before every meeting(#56)
+- Prepare a brief reminder on how to work with TCQ to shared before every meeting [#56](https://github.com/unicode-org/message-format-wg/issues/56)
-- Prepare(@stasm) PR && Review PR for Goals and Non-Goals(Cont.) #59
+- Prepare(@stasm) PR && Review PR for Goals and Non-Goals(Cont.) [#59](https://github.com/unicode-org/message-format-wg/issues/59)
 - Try to find collaborators to take notes(Pablo will join use next meetings)
 - Better Offline delegation or try to move things on Github
 - Brainstorm and think about a better way in how to deal with label + track issues in our repository